dotnet/docs-aspire/docs/get-started/upgrade-to-aspire-9.md

 ### Adjust your _Program.cs_ file

-With the introduction of .NET Aspire 9.0, there are some breaking API changes.
-Some APIs were originally marked as experimental and are now removed, and/or replaced with new APIs.
+With the introduction of .NET Aspire 9.0, there are some _breaking changes_.
+Some APIs were originally marked as experimental and are now removed, while other APIs are now attributed as <xref:System.ObsoleteAttribute> with details on new replacement APIs.
 You need to adjust your _Program.cs_ file to use the new APIs.
+If you're using the Upgrade Assistant to upgrade your projects, it automatically adjusts your _Program.cs_ file in most cases.

 For the complete list of breaking changes in .NET Aspire 9.0, see [Breaking changes in .NET Aspire 9.0](../compatibility/9.0/index.md).

 ## Use the Upgrade Assistant